Naveenpandey27/Healthcare-Diagnostics-and-Treatment-Recommendation-System/README.md

 # 🧠 SmartMed AI

-Welcome to **SmartMed AI** — an AI-powered healthcare assistant that harnesses the capabilities of multi-agent systems to deliver preliminary medical diagnoses and personalized treatment recommendations.
-Built with cutting-edge tools like **Streamlit**, **CrewAI**, and **OpenAI**, this application is designed to support healthcare professionals with intelligent insights, not to replace them.
+Welcome to **SmartMed AI** — an AI-powered healthcare assistant that uses multiple intelligent agents to generate **preliminary medical diagnoses** and **personalized treatment plans** based on patient-provided information.
+This interactive web application is built using modern AI frameworks and can be accessed remotely through an automatically generated public URL using **Ngrok**.

 > ⚠️ **Disclaimer**: This AI-generated diagnosis and treatment plan is for informational purposes only.
-Always consult with a qualified healthcare professional for medical advice, diagnosis, or treatment.
+Always consult a qualified healthcare professional for actual medical advice, diagnosis, or treatment.

 ---